skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 ## How to ask a question

 * [Submit a new issue for each question](https://github.com/datenstrom/yellow/issues).
-* Describe your question and what would like to achieve.
+* Describe your question, tell us what you have done so far.
 * Add a lot of details, the more we know the better we can help.
 * Specify the version of your website.
-[What version do I have?](https://github.com/datenstrom/yellow-extensions/tree/master/features/update)
+[What version do I have?](https://github.com/datenstrom/yellow-extensions/tree/master/source/update)

 ## How to report a problem

 * [Submit a new issue for each problem](https://github.com/datenstrom/yellow/issues).
-* Describe your problem and how to reproduce it.
+* Describe your problem, how to reproduce it.
 * Add a lot of details, the more we know the better we can help.
 * Specify the version of your website.
-[What version do I have?](https://github.com/datenstrom/yellow-extensions/tree/master/features/update)
+[What version do I have?](https://github.com/datenstrom/yellow-extensions/tree/master/source/update)

 ## How to suggest an idea

 * [Submit a new issue for each idea](https://github.com/datenstrom/yellow/issues).
 * Explain your idea, how it would make your everyday life easier.
-* Propose a specific solution, one that works good for you.
+* Propose a specific solution, choose something that works for you.
 * Vote for good ideas and give them a thumbs-up.
 [What's popular?](https://github.com/datenstrom/yellow/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc+label%3Aidea)

 ## How to create your own extension